The Radiomaster Pocket is a wonderfully versatile little transmitter - I use it for anything from cheap foamies to moulded F3F models.

 Fitting and calibration

-With everything adjusted and assembled, the final task is to go to the System>Hardware menu and calibrate the new gimbals.
+The final task is to go to the System>Hardware menu and calibrate the new gimbals.

-EdgeTX System>hardware menu
+EdgeTX System>hardware menu |

 Stick tops

-AG01 Nano gimbals ready to go!
+AG01 Nano gimbals ready to go! |

 Conclusions

 Overall, I'm very happy with the AG01 Nano's.
 While the overall feel is similar to the regular sticks, they are more rigid, centre precisely and provide that little extra confidence when flying high performance models.
-They also add a touch of class to this clever little transmitter.
+They also add a touch of class to this super little transmitter.

 If you get them, then do spend a little time to adjust them to your taste, and you will be rewarded!